Dillon Brooks Player Props: Grizzlies vs. Mavericks

 - This season, he's put up 13.7% of the Grizzlies' attempted field goals, as he's averaging 13.9 per contest.

-- On the boards, the Mavericks have conceded 43.9 rebounds per game, which puts them 18th in the NBA.
+- On the boards, the Mavericks are ranked 18th in the league, conceding 43.9 rebounds per game.

-- Looking at assists, the Mavericks are ranked ninth in the NBA, conceding 24.6 per game.
+- The Mavericks are the ninth-ranked team in the NBA, conceding 24.6 assists per game.

-- The Mavericks are the best squad in the NBA at allowing threes, giving up 11 made 3-pointers per contest.
+- Looking at 3-pointers, the Mavericks are ranked No. 1 in the NBA, allowing 11 makes per game.

 Dillon Brooks vs. the Mavericks